swdora109/MiniProject/LLM applications/AI Tutor/README.md

 # AI Tutor: An Interactive Language Learning Tool 🌐

 Welcome to the AI Tutor project!
 This repository contains the code for an AI-powered tutoring system built using LangChain.
 The system is designed to enhance language learning for Korean-speaking English learners through personalized feedback and advanced text-to-speech capabilities.
+The project is powered by the ChatGPT API and integrates GPT-4 (August 2024 Version) to provide state-of-the-art language processing and personalized grammar correction. <br> <br>

 ## Table of Contents